William Burnside (character): Powers and abilities

-William Burnside has actual superhuman strength.
+Prior to becoming Captain America, William Burnside has university graduate level intellect proficient in research and critical thinking.
+He has actual superhuman strength.
 His agility, dexterity, speed, reflexes, coordination, balance, and endurance are superior to those of any Olympic athlete, and his physiological functions operate at the peak of human efficiency.
 He is a trained boxer and a competent hand-to-hand combatant.
 As the 1950s Captain America, he wore a chain-mail costume (his 1950s version was distinguishable from the World War II Captain America's costume in that his 1950s costume torso stripes did not fully encircle the costume's waist) and carried a bulletproof steel shield which was destroyed.
 Following his first revival from suspended animation, he briefly used an "atom-blaster" weapon, presumably salvaged from a government lab.
 As a member of the National Force, he had access to various forms of advanced technology.

 Burnside's current Captain America costume is an exact match to the first Rogers' primary current costume, complete with a new round shield that has survived blows from the "indestructible" round shield now used by Barnes.
 The exact composition of this new shield has not yet been revealed.